OluwaFavour/OluwaFavour/README.md

 I might have forgotten to say this, but I'm in my third year of studying Computer Science.
 As a result, I feel comfortable asserting that I have a solid grounding in essentials like Data Structures and Algorithms.

-## While not slaving away at a computer,
+## The things I do while I'm not programming,

 When I'm not slumped over my desk tapping away at the keys, I'm reading something creative, be it a book, webcomic, manga, novel, or anything else.
 I'm a gamer, kind of, and in my spare time I like a wide variety of activities, including physical exercise, media consumption (anime, movies, etc.), creative expression, and musical enjoyment.